ekoindia/openapi-spec/markdown/README.md

 ```

 ### 1.3 Generate Sender Aadhaar OTP API
-This API is used to validate the sender's Aadhar number.
+This API is used to validate the sender's Aadhaar number.
 It generates an OTP which has to be verified using the "Verify Sender OTP" API.

 #### Details
 - **Method:** POST